-We also performed top-down classification on the class hierarchy, as the method was mentioned in many papers (e.g. [12]).
+We also performed top-down classification on the class hierarchy, as the method was mentioned in many papers (e.g. [13]).
 However, we did not observe any big differences from the setting we just described.
 All the methods including HLSI showed the same behaviors.
 Moreover, we test the performance of the proposed hierarchy-regularized classifier, however the method shows close predictive accuracy as SVMs using the full feature.
-The reason seems to be that in the high-dimensional feature spaces, with 2000 training examples, the classifiers converges to almost the same hyperplane anyway.
+The reason seems to be that with 2000 training documents, the classifiers converges to almost the same hyperplane anyway.
+Compared to CCA, HLSI gives significant better visualization performance and quite better classification performance on RCV1 with 20-50 dimensions.
+It shows exactly that HLSI improves quality of found directions by using hierarchy.

-4.4 Sensibility of γ
+4.4.
+Sensibility of γ

 There is a parameter γ in HLSI algorithm.
 Here we examine how sensitive the performance of HLSI on the setting of γ .
 Here we run the same setting of experiments described in the last section, with only γ changed.
 All the evaluations are averaged from 10 random repeats.
 We only report the mean in Fig. 4, while omit the error bar since some curves stay very close, like the cases of $\gamma = 0.01$ or 0.001 in subplots (c) and (d), which are almost completely overlapped.
 From the figures, we can see for the RCV1 data, the optimal choice of γ is 0.01 or 0.1, while for the Swissprot data, the optimal setting is 0.001 or 0.01.
 In general, the methods using the hierarchy information is always better than LSI without this information.
-However, the setting for RCV1 data seems to be a little bit sensitive large values (e.g. $\gamma \to \infty$ to become LSI) or small values (e.g. $\gamma = 0.001$) both degrade the performance.
+However, the setting for RCV1 data seems to be a little bit sensitivelarge values (e.g. $\gamma \to \infty$ to become LSI) or small values (e.g. $\gamma = 0.001$) both degrade the performance.
 In general, the setting of parameter γ depends on the nature of data.
 In practice, we need a valid set to guide the selection.

-5 Conclusions
+5. Conclusions

-In this paper, we introduced a new method for using class hierarchies in textual machine learning.
-Our method is based on a hierarchy-regularized framework that incorporates the proximity of classes within the hierarchy which implies a connection between the documents belonging the same class.
-Additionally, the framework uses the specificity of classes which can be measured by the number of documents belonging to each class.
-We use our framework to derive a new hierarchy-regularized method for feature transformation that is based on latent semantic indexing called HLSI.
+In this paper, we introduced a new method for using class hierarchies in text mining.
+Our method is based on a hierarchy-regularized approach that incorporates the proximity of classes within the hierarchy which implies a connection between the documents belonging the same class.
+Additionally, the approach uses the specificity of classes which can be measured by the number of documents belonging to each class.
+We use our approach to derive a new hierarchy-regularized method for feature transformation called HLSI.
 HLSI enables us to integrate the information within a class hierarchy into a variety of learning and retrieval tasks.
-Additionally, our experiments on two real-world text data sets demonstrate that the proposed methods are capable to derive low dimensional and highly descriptive feature spaces that mirror the structure of the underlying class hierarchy.
+Additionally, our experiments on two realworld text data sets demonstrate that the proposed methods are capable to derive low dimensional and highly descriptive feature spaces that mirror the structure of the underlying class hierarchy.
 Thus, they are well-suited for a variety of learning tasks employing hierarchical class systems.
 For future work, an interesting direction is to develop a global method for feature selection based on hierarchy induced graphs.
 This is especially interesting for applications demanding human understandable class models.